 No Vertical Song comprises a series of portraits of dead bees, installed as if populating an imaginary museum of the future when the bee no longer exists.
 The portraits were made using a scanning electron microscope, an image making process that employs the element gold to stimulate the tracing of a surface by an electron beam.
 As alchemic as silver based photography, these processes produce images that are hauntingly beautiful pointers to a silent future scenario.
 Included in the exhibition are two 3D prints created from the photographs – ghost like points of reference for a memory from the future.

-No Vertical Song will be presented at the Centre for Contemporary Photography, Fitzroy, along side the artist’s video installation Reverie and extensive public programs at St Mark’s Church, Fitzroy, as part of the ART+CLIMATE=CHANGE 2017 Festival.
+No Vertical Song was presented at the Centre for Contemporary Photography, Fitzroy, along side the artist’s video installation Reverie and extensive public programs at St Mark’s Church, Fitzroy, as part of the ART+CLIMATE=CHANGE 2017 Festival.

 Where and when